chloealbright/DevHiveMind/Design/"D"ependency Inversion.md

 There are multiple ways to implemented [**Dependency injection**](http://javarevisited.blogspot.com/2012/12/inversion-of-control-dependency-injection-design-pattern-spring-example-tutorial.html) like using bytecode instrumentation, which some AOP (Aspect Oriented Programming) framework like AspectJ does or by using proxies just like used in Spring.

-## D — ependency Inversion Principle

-Try to minimize the dependency between objects by using abstraction.

-If for example you have a _App_ class that depends on very specialized classes; _Database_ and _Mail_ (dependencies).

-Instead, we could have _App_ object that deals with _Service_ class, which is more abstract, rather than something very specific.
-So, now the _App_ class is not dependent on the concrete classes, but on abstraction.

-And the benefit of that is we are able to replace and extend the functionality of _Service_ class without changing the _App_ class at all.

-Perhaps we can replace the _Database_ and _Mail_ classes, or add additional classes like _Logger_ and _Auth_ as well.

-Certainly!
-Let's illustrate the Dependency Inversion Principle with a TypeScript example.
+In Dependency Inversion:

+1. High-level modules (abstractions or interfaces) should not depend on low-level modules (concrete implementations).
+Both should depend on abstractions.
+2. Abstractions should not depend on details.
+Details should depend on abstractions.

 In this example, we'll create a simple notification system where a high-level module (`NotificationService`) depends on low-level modules that implement specific notification methods.
 We'll apply the Dependency Inversion Principle to decouple these dependencies using interfaces.
 Here's the TypeScript code:

 ```typescript
 // Abstraction: Define an interface for notification methods